-We are pleased to announce a new initiative in the Math Catcher Outreach Program and to invite Grade 4-5 teachers and their students from across British Columbia to participate.
+The Math Catcher Outreach Program is pleased to announce the 3rd Annual Math Catcher Festival and invites Grade 4-5 teachers and their students from across British Columbia and beyond to participate.

 The Festival and associated activities are based on the belief that storytelling, accompanied by pictures and open-ended questions, helps students experience mathematics in action and encourages young people to enjoy math.
 This belief is one of the pillars of the Math Catcher Outreach Program and it is the central piece of each story and animated film in the Small Number series.

 This initiative is inspired by the teaching practices of Ms. Alana Underwood, an elementary school teacher from Coquitlam, BC.
 Alana describes her practices in an article that is available here.

 HOW: Please indicate your interest by completing the Expression of Interest form by October 3, 2022.

 WHY: The Small Number films incorporate problem-solving and Indigenous traditions into three to four-minute-long animated stories.
 Small Number is a young Indigenous boy who has an impressive aptitude for mathematics – and also a proclivity for getting into trouble.

 Just as importantly, the stories aim to promote Indigenous culture.
 Of course, Indigenous culture is not a singular, cohesive set of beliefs and practices, but a myriad of traditional and modern values and practices.
 As a result, Small Number’s adventures take place in different physical contexts in different Indigenous communities, and yet the clever, playful protagonist remains the same.

 WHO: We invite Grade 4-5 students to create their own Small Number stories and present them in the format of their choice: a picture book; a comic; a video; a powerpoint presentation with a voice over; a play; a poster; a computer game; or any other way or medium that fits their ideas.